new-coyote/nuevo-coyote/site/how.md

     and anti-racist values while still operating inside of a white supremacist environment that is endemic to capitalism.
 We also learned that our busy clients required a flexible coaching schedule, and an easy way to contact me when they were in the thick of it.
-Two meetings a month and a text line seem to be the perfect combination.
+Two meetings a month and a text line seem to be the perfect combination."
+- template: block-text
+  heading: "How"
-    \n\n**HOW**\n\nIf this path to working with us appeals to you, **book a coaching assessment today** via our [Calendly link](https://marinaforhire.us7.list-manage.com/track/click?u=08d9c04fab21756309c2c31e8&id=588457046d&e=64ec745402)
+  content: "If this path to working with us appeals to you, **book a coaching
+    assessment today** via our [Calendly link](https://marinaforhire.us7.list-manage.com/track/click?u=08d9c04fab21756309c2c31e8&id=588457046d&e=64ec745402)
     or contact us [here](https://newcoyote.com/contact/)!  \n  \n If you know anyone in activism and leadership, especially if they are a person of color and/or a